glortho/manager-profile/README.md

 following happens:

 - Projects ship on time at a high level of quality
-- Teams are working together well in a highly collaborative fashion
+- Our team is working together well in a highly collaborative fashion
 - People feel safe, respected, productive, engaged, and empowered

 Here are some typical ways I might go about this: